-4.2 Please outline the substantive tests for the abovementioned protections/prohibitions.
+4.2 Please outline the substantive tests for the above-mentioned protections/prohibitions.

 The Consumer Contract Act regulates unjust solicitations and unjust contractual provisions for consumers.
-As for the undue solicitations, it regulates two categories below:
+As for the undue solicitations, it regulates two categories below.
+If consumers are induced by these undue solicitations, the right to rescind a contract is granted:

-I. Misleading
+Misleading